|

 Engineering researchers have demonstrated that in US very few buildings collapse or Pancake* as they might do in other countries.
 In such, most of the danger to human lives is not due to structural collapse but is due to falling objects and out of falling as mentioned above in stampede while escaping.
 In this context, DCH approach is the best one if buidling and its structural components are not going to fall or collapse.
 This is the case with the buildings in most of the developed countries; including USA.
 Technological advancements have made events of building collpase quite rare even in worst quakes!
 With a greater understanding of Structural Engineering, thereby with the help of advanced analytical and design methodology along with the use of modern seismic control devices as Seismic Dampers, Base Isolators, Tuned Mass Dampers made this "safety level" possible.

-Drop, Cover and Hold on approach is really justified in well developed countries where most casualties are a result of non-structural objects falling and flying through the air with building's structural system remaining nearly intact.
-Scenario in these countries is such that around 55 percent of injuries come from the non-structural objects hurtling through the air.
+Drop, Cover and Hold on approach is a scientific technique to remain safe for the people residing inside the building structures where casualties are likely due to falling of non-structural objects and objects flying through the air with building's structural system remaining nearly intact.
+Scenario in modern developed countries is - around 55 percent of injuries come from the non-structural objects hurtling through the air.
 Only 1 percent of injuries are caused by building damage/collapse !

 (*Pancake : A progressive type of collapse initiated by the failure of a vertical element(s) at the upper floors thereby gradually collapsing the storeys below due to dynamic impact from the upper floors falling down.
 For instance, failure of WTC)